-Zuyd Hogeschool
+Hogeschool KPZ

-Appendix II: Employment contract format
+Appendix II to Collective Agreement for universities of applied sciences Format Employment contract

-The undersigned:

-(name legal person)

-as university board of

-(name university/universities of applied sciences)

-having it registered offices in (place of domicile)

-in this matter lawfully represented by

-hereinafter to be referred to as 'the Employer'

-and

-hereinafter to be referred to as 'the Employee'

-have agreed as follows:

-The Employee is employed as from (date of employment or date of most recent change in position) as (a)(one job title).

-The employment contract is entered into for

-- an indefinite period of time as referred to in article D-2 of the 2020 Collective Agreement for universities of applied sciences, subject to a probationary period of two months - a definite period of time with the prospect of an employment contract for an indefinite period of time as referred to in article D-3 of the 2020 Collective Agreement for universities of applied sciences

-The probation period amounts to one month for an employment contract for a definite period of time of more than six months but less than two years.
-The probation period amounts to two months for an employment contract for a definite period of time of two years or more.

-- a definite period of time as referred to in article D-4 of the 2020 Collective Agreement for universities of applied sciences and ends by operation of law on ... (date).
+The undersigned: (name legal person) as university board of (name university/universities of applied sciences) having it registered offices in (place of domicile) in this matter lawfully represented by (first name and last name) (position) hereinafter to be referred to as 'the Employer' and (first name and last name) living in(place of domicile) at(address) born in(place of birth) on(date of birth) hereinafter to be referred to as 'the Employee' have agreed as follows: The Employee is employed as from (date of employment or date of most recent change in position) as (a) (one job title).
+The employment contract is entered into for - an indefinite period of time as referred to in article D-2 of the 2022-2023 Collective Agreement for universities of applied sciences, subject to a probationary period of one / two months - a definite period of time with the prospect of an employment contract for an indefinite period of time as referred to in article D-3 of the 2022-2023 Collective Agreement for universities of applied sciences, subject to a probationary period of one / two months - a definite period of time as referred to in article D-4 paragraph 1 of the 2022-2023 Collective Agreement for universities of applied sciences and ends by operation of law on (date) - a definite period of time in the position of lector / associate lector in scale 14 / 15 / 16 as referred to in article D-4 paragraph 2 and ends by operation of law on (date) - a definite period of time as referred to in article D-4 paragraph 3 of the 2022-2023 Collective Agreement for universities of applied sciences and ends by operation of law at the moment the funding of the research ends, i.e. on (date) - a definite period of time as referred to in article D-4 paragraph 4 of the 2022-2023 Collective Agreement for universities of applied sciences and ends by operation of law on the end date of the relevant project, i.e. on (date)

-The probationary period amounts to one month for an employment contract for a definite period of time of more than six months but less than two years.
-The probation period amounts to two months for an employment contract for a definite period of time of two years or more.

-- a definite period of time as referred to in article D-4 paragraph 3 of the 2020 Collective Agreement for universities of applied sciences and ends by operation of law when the funding of the research ends, i.e. on ... (date)

-The probationary period amounts to one month for an employment contract for a definite period of time of more than six months but less than two years.
-The probation period amounts to two months for an employment contract for a definite period of time of two years or more.
+The probationary period amounts to a maximum of one month for an employment contract for a definite period of time of more than six months but less than two years.